 The Board convenes in accordance with a schedule that is defined annually.
 In addition to such Board meetings, further meetings may be convened to address issues which cannot be deferred to a regular meeting.
 In addition to the Board meetings, the Chairman of the Board and CEO engage in ongoing dialogue concerning the management of the company.
-In 2022, the auditor participated in one meeting without the presence of representatives of the company.
+In 2024, the auditor participated in one meeting without the presence of representatives of the company.

-The Board of Directors constituted itself on 29 April 2022.
-In 2022, 13 Board meetings were held with an average attendance of the Directors of 98 per cent.
+The Board of Directors constituted itself on 24 April 2024.
+During the year, 14 Board meetings were held with an average attendance of the Directors of 97 per cent.
 With the exception of the CEO, no member of Lifco's Board of Directors has an operational role in the company.
-A more detailed presentation of the Board and CEO is provided on pages 82-85.
+The Board of Directors and CEO are presented in more detail in the chapters Board of Directors and Group management.

 Independence: Lifco meets the requirements of the Code in respect of the independence of Directors.
-The company is of the view that Per Waldemarson. in his capacity as CEO, was not to be considered independent of the company and management, and that Carl Bennet, Dan Frohm, Erik Gabrielson and Johan Stern, as representatives and Directors of Lifco's main shareholder, Carl Bennet AB. are not to be considered independent of major shareholders.
-The Director Erik Gabrielson is a partne of Advokatfirman Vinge, a law firm which provides legal services to Lifco AB and Carl Bennet AB.
+The company is of the view that Per Waldemarson, in his capacity as CEO, is not to be considered independent of the company and management, and that Carl Bennet, Dan Frohm and Erik Gabrielson, as representatives and Directors of Lifco's main shareholder, Carl Bennet AB, are not to be considered independent of major shareholders.
+The Director Erik Gabrielson is a partner of Advokatfirman Vinge, a law firm which provides legal services to Lifco AB and Carl Bennet AB.
 However, the Nomination Committee has made the overall assessment that Erik Gabrielson is nonetheless to be regarded as independent of the company and of management.
-The other Directors Ulrika Dellby, Annika Espander, Ulf Grunander Caroline af Ugglas and Axel Wachtmeister - are considered to be independent of the company, management and major shareholders.
+The other Directors - Ulrika Dellby, Ulf Grunander, Anna Hallberg, Caroline af Ugglas and Axel Wachtmeister - are considered to be independent of the company, management and major shareholders.

 Therese Hoffman, CFO, has acted as secretary at the meetings of the Board.
 At its regular meetings the Board addresses those standing agenda items which are specified in the rules of procedure for the Board, such as the business situation, financial planning, and preparation of the annual accounts and interim reports.
-The Board has also addressed general issues concerning the effects of the war in Ukraine, the coronavirus pandemic, economic conditions and related cost issues, acquisitions and other investments, long-term strategies including sustainability management, financial matters, and structural and organisational matters.
+The Board has also addressed general issues concerning economic conditions and related cost issues, acquisitions and other investments, long-term strategies including sustainability management, financial matters, and structural and organisational matters.